Institute for Consumer Antitrust Studies: Student Fellowship and Certificate Programs

-The institute promotes the study and discussion of consumer and competition law issues through its Student Fellowship Program, which began in January 2001.
-Fellows are law students chosen from among applicants who meet certain minimum requirements, including academic achievement (fellows must be in the top one-third of their class), an interest in pursuing a career in antitrust or consumer protection, and complete requisite coursework.[3]
-The institute provides fellows with a stipend.

 Fellows attend all institute events as well as special programs designed to inform them of current topics of interest in competition law, practice and policy.
 These special programs introduce the fellows to the key policymakers in the public and private sectors.
 Each year, the institute sends fellows to the ABA Section of Antitrust Spring Meeting.
 In addition, fellows engage in externships with organizations such as the Federal Trade Commission, the Illinois Attorney General, public interest groups and private law firms.

 The fellows write papers on timely antitrust and consumer protection issues, recent Supreme Court decisions and new developments in these fields.

 Alumni of the Student Fellowship Program work at a wide variety of law firms, government agencies and corporate counsel offices.
 The institute has alumni who followed career paths at the U.S. Department of Justice Antitrust Division, the Consumer Financial Protection Bureau and Brooklyn Legal Services Foreclosure Defense.

-In 2019 the Institute also began offering a new JD Certificate in Competition and Consumer Protection Law.
-The Certificate allows interested JD students to can strengthen their understanding of competition and consumer protection law and signal to employers their preparation within the field by earning the JD Certificate in Competition and Consumer Protection Law.
-In order to earn a certificate students must complete required coursework, a practical experience, and extracurricular activities.

-Senior research fellow

-The institute also sponsors a senior research fellow.
-Typically, the institute has one senior research fellow on staff at all times.
-Senior research fellows conduct research, write articles for publication, teach and engage in guest lecturing at the law school.
-In the past, Philipp Fabbio of the University of Reggio Calabria School of Law served as a senior research fellow.
-Professor Fabbio taught courses in EU Law and International and Comparative Antitrust.

-Additionally, Marek Martyniszyn served as a senior research fellow.
-Dr. Martyniszyn joined the institute after having submitted his doctoral thesis, which was the result of his research conducted while he was the Ad Astra Research Scholar at the University College Dublin School of Law.

-Former Illinois AG Neil Hartigan has joined Loyola's Institute for Consumer Antitrust Studies as a distinguished fellow in residence.